dasdipanjan/java-fx-repo/README.md

 ## Java FX Applications.

 ### 1. Hello World Program with Gradle setup.
-For this program and rest other programs I have used Oracle Java SDK-11, Java Fx Gradle plugins org.openjfx.javafxplugin (version: 0.0.9) and Intellij Community Edition(2018.3.6) as development IDE.
+For this program and rest other programs I have used *Oracle Java SDK-11*, Java Fx Gradle plugins *org.openjfx.javafxplugin (version: 0.0.9)* and *Intellij Community Edition(2018.3.6)* as development IDE.
 To understand gradle configuration please check the gradle.build file under hello-world project.